AuthorizeNet/sdk-python/README.md

 ## License

 This repository is destributed under a proprietary license.
-See the provided license file(../../blob/readme/LICENSE.txt).
+See the provided `/LICENSE.txt` file.
 This repository is destributed under a proprietary license.
-See the provided license file [../blob/readme/LICENSE.txt] file.
+See the provided /LICENSE.txt file.
 This repository is destributed under a proprietary license.
-See the provided license file (../blob/readme/LICENSE.txt) file.
+See the provided (/LICENSE.txt) file.
 This repository is destributed under a proprietary license.
-See the provided license file(../../readme/LICENSE.txt).
+See the provided `(/LICENSE.txt)` file.
 This repository is destributed under a proprietary license.
-See the provided license file(../LICENSE.txt).
+See the provided `LICENSE.txt`(/license.txt) file.
 This repository is destributed under a proprietary license.
+See the provided [LICENSE.txt](/license.txt) file.
+This repository is destributed under a proprietary license.
+See the provided `[LICENSE.txt]`(/license.txt) file.
-See the provided license file(LICENSE.txt).
+This repository is destributed under a proprietary license.
+See the provided [`LICENSE.txt`](/license.txt) file.